jtzingsheim1/RepData_PeerAssessment1/PA1_template.md

 max.interval.2 <- table.2a[[1]]  # 835L
 rm(table.2a)
 ```

 The line plot is shown above.
 On average across all days, the 5-minute interval
-that contains the maximum number of steps is `r max.interval.2`, which
+that contains the maximum number of steps is 835, which
 represents 8:35 AM.